-Virgin Mobile will become the second U.S. prepaid service to offer the Apple Inc. (AAPL) device, following the iPhone’s debut at Leap Wireless International Inc. (LEAP) on June 22.
+Virgin Mobile will become the second U.S. prepaid service to offer the Apple Inc. (AAPL:US) device, following the iPhone’s debut at Leap Wireless International Inc. (LEAP:US) on June 22.
 The new stores also mark a strategy shift for Virgin, which has previously relied on retailers such as RadioShack Corp. and Best Buy Co. to market its service, said Jeff Auman, a vice president at the carrier.

 Pay-as-you-go companies, which let customers get mobile- phone service without credit checks and long-term contracts, are trying to reinvigorate the market by offering the iPhone and other popular smartphones.
 The industry has seen its growth slow in recent years, hurt by major carriers rolling out better phones and more flexible payment plans.